0x6f677548/zerotrust-ca-powertoys/README.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code 123456789 to authenticate.
 ```

+### Exporting policies

+    ```cmd
+    > python . --access_token $token ca-export --output_file policies.json
+    Exporting conditional access policies...
+    Obtaining policies from tenant...
+    Writing policies to file policies.json...
+    ```

+You can also define oData filters to export only a subset of the policies.
+In the example below, we export only the policies that have the word "Global" in the DisplayName.

+    ```cmd
+    > python . --access_token $token ca-export --output_file policies.json --filter "startswith(displayName,'Global')"
+    Exporting conditional access policies...
+    Obtaining policies from tenant...
+    Writing policies to file policies.json...
+    ```

 ### Using EntraID-Tools to export policies and import them using Graph PowerShell